OVOSHatchery/ovos-skill-baresip/Readme.md

 ## Credentials

-You can either configure credentials in Baresip or use mycroft.home.ai (your credentials will be exposed)
+You can either configure credentials in Baresip or use skill settings

     TODO guide for both approaches